-This Family-owned retro theater with rock-bottom ticket prices for first-run movies.
-This is a quintessential blast from the past experiences.
+This Family-owned retro theater has rock-bottom ticket prices for first-run movies.
+This is a quintessential blast from the past experience.
 Worth noting is the rates are not only affordable but is also a great environment for viewers have sensory deficits and are on the spectrum.
 They not only allow you to bring in a weighted blanket but also allow care takers who accompany folks on the spectrum to watch for free.

 4. Living Room Theater

 Feeling hungry but also want some entertainment with you meal?
 Look no further than the Living Room Theater.
 Whoever came up with this concept is as much as a sloth as me, and I'm here for it.
 Not only can you catch dinner and a movie at this venue but they also offer live music! http://pdx.livingroomtheaters.com/index.cfm

 5. Academy Theater

 Finally somewhere cozy you can use your rainy day fund on an actual rainy day, and in Portland that opportunity comes around often.
 Enjoy cheap flicks at $4.00 a ticket, for any movie!
 They offer mainstream and independent films.
 Particularly exciting for parents on a night out, they offer babysitting!
 For the cost of $9.50 per child for the length of the movie-just call in advance.
 Double whammy!
 Also where else can you get Miyamoto sushi and 10 microbrew options PLUS kombucha on tap!?

 Find out more on the Academy website: http://www.academytheaterpdx.com/.